m-mohammad25/next.js-school-management-dashboard/README.md

 # Next.js School Management Dashboard (in progress)

 This project is a school management dashboard built with Next.js and TypeScript.
-It includes features such as managing student, teachers and viewing their related exams & assigments.
+It includes features such as managing student, teachers and viewing their related exams & assignments.
 In addtion to adding anouncements, checking attendece, and more.
 It is supported with a rich UI which includes tables and charts.

 ![Teachers List Page](./src/assets/catalogue/teacher_list.jpeg)